ronaldyonggi/ubunterransiblernetes/README.md

 Set the Payload URL to be the Jenkins URL with `/github-webhook/`added at the end.
 Then change content type to `application/json`.

 ![](https://github.com/ronaldyonggi/2020_03_DO_Boston_casestudy_part_1/blob/main/screenshots/webhook2.jpg)

+## Jenkinsfile Repository

+[Here](https://github.com/ronaldyonggi/flaskapp) is the repository containing the Jenkinsfile.
+This repository also contains:

+1. `Dockerfile` for building the image and pushing to Docker Hub
+2. `kubernetes.yaml` containing specifications for Kubernetes deployment and service.